lance/lance.github.io/src/words/immutability.md

 So, here we've done our best to hide the `id` property using a `Symbol` as a property key.
 It's not accessible within user land, and it's barely visible, unless you know about `Reflect.ownKeys()` or `Object.getOwnPropertySymbols()`.
 And of course, I never mentioned the `name` property in the last article.
 But the truth is, it suffers from the same issues that plague the `id` property.
 It really shouldn't change.

 But to accomplish that, I have to replace every `this.name` with `this[NAME]` using a `Symbol` for the property key.
-And like my friend said, these proerties are arguably useful in userland.
+And like my friend said, these properties are arguably useful in userland.
 I just don't want them changed.
 I want **immutability**.
 How can I do this using JavaScript?

 ## Is it cold in here, or is it just me?
 `Object.freeze()` is nothing new.
 It's been around forever.
 Let's take a look at how we'd use it to make our `Product` instances immutable.